-Services covered by our plan Limitations and exceptions Abdominal aortic aneurysm screening The plan covers abdominal aortic aneurysm ultrasound screenings if the member is at risk.
+Preventive Services and Screenings Services covered by our plan Limitations and exceptions Abdominal aortic aneurysm screening The plan covers abdominal aortic aneurysm ultrasound screenings if the member is at risk.
 Alcohol misuse screening and counseling Prior authorization is required The plan covers alcohol-misuse screenings for adults.
 This includes pregnant women.
-Breast cancer screening Prior authorization required for women under the age of The plan covers the following services: 35.
+Breast cancer screening Prior authorization required for The plan covers the following services: women under the age of 35.
 One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Women under the age of 35 who are at high risk for developing breast cancer may also be eligible for mammograms Annual clinical breast exams